Do you have a question that’s not answered here? Email us at AskMICA@mercerislandarts.org.

 Jan 2015 MI Reporter article Mercer Island Center for the Arts selects design team talks about selection of MICA’s design team.

-MICA will be a multi-theater venue along with classrooms and studios for dance, music, and art.
-Plays, concerts, recitals, lectures, films, and all forms of arts will take place within the building.
-It will be a place for making, exhibiting, and celebrating the visual arts and a cultural gathering place for Islanders and neighboring communities.
+MICA will be a theater and visual arts venue which also houses classrooms and studios for dance, music, and art.
+Plays, concerts, recitals, lectures and multiple forms of arts will take place within the building.
+It will be a place for creating, exhibiting, and celebrating the performing and visual arts while providing a cultural gathering place for Island residents and neighboring communities.